-USD Net tangible book value per ADS at June 30, 2014, pro forma for the Share Conversion, the Bridge Conversions, the share split to the effect of one share of DKK 1 being split into 20 shares of DKK 0.05 each, the issuance of 7,590 Class A shares pursuant to an exercise of warrants, and the Bonus Share Issuance Increase in net tangible book value per ADS attributable to new investors Pro forma net tangible book value per ADS after the offering Dilution per ADS to new investors Percentage of dilution in net tangible book value per ADS for new investors 9
+USD Net tangible book value per ADS at June 30, 2014, pro forma for the Share Conversion, the Bridge Conversions, the Share Split, the issuance of 7,590 Class A shares pursuant to an exercise of warrants, and the Bonus Share Issuance 0.53 Increase in net tangible book value per ADS attributable to new investors 3.92 Pro forma net tangible book value per ADS after the offering 4.45 Dilution per ADS to new investors 16.55 Percentage of dilution in net tangible book value per ADS for new investors 269%

-Each \$1.00 increase (decrease) in the offering price per ADS would increase (decrease) the pro forma net tangible book value after this offering by \$ per ADS and the dilution to investors in the offering by \$ per ADS.
+Each \$1.00 increase (decrease) in the offering price per ADS would increase (decrease) the pro forma net tangible book value after this offering by approximately \$0.20 per ADS and the dilution to investors in the offering by approximately \$0.80 per ADS.

-The following table sets forth, on a pro forma basis as of June 30, 2014, after giving effect to this offering and the Share Conversion, the Bridge Conversions, the Bonus Share Issuance, the share split pursuant to which shareholders will receive 20 shares for each share they own, and the issuance of 7,590 Class A shares pursuant to an exercise of warrants, (A) the total number of (i) existing shares owned by existing shareholders and (ii) new shares to be issued in connection with this offering and represented by the ADSs and (B) (i) the total consideration paid and the average price per share paid by our existing shareholders for existing shares and (ii) the total consideration to be paid by investors purchasing ADSs in this offering.
-The calculation below is based on an assumed initial public offering price of \$ per ADS (which is the midpoint of the price range set forth on the cover of this

-Prospectus), before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us:
+The following table sets forth, on a pro forma basis as of June 30, 2014, after giving effect to this offering and the Share Conversion, the Bridge Conversions, the Bonus Share Issuance, the Share Split, and the issuance of 7,590 Class A shares pursuant to an exercise of warrants, (A) the total number of (i) existing shares owned by existing shareholders and (ii) new shares to be issued in connection with this offering and represented by the ADSs and (B) (i) the total consideration paid and the average price per share paid by our existing shareholders for existing shares and (ii) the total consideration to be paid by investors purchasing ADSs in this offering.
+The calculation below is based on an assumed initial public offering price of \$21.00 per ADS (which is the midpoint of the price range set forth on the cover of this Prospectus), before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us:

-Shares/ADSs subscribed/purchasedTotal consi ideration Average price

-Number Percent Amount Percent per share/ADS

-Existing shareholders % \$ % 6 \$
+Shares/ADSs subscribed/purchased Total considera ation Average price Number Percent Amount Percent per share/ADS Existing shareholders 35,313,760 78.8%\$ 58,398,000 22.6% \$ 1.65 New investors 9,523,810 21.2%\$ 200,000,000 77.4% \$ 21.00 Total 100%

-New investors % 5\$ % 6 \$

-Total 100%)

-Each \$1.00 increase (decrease) in the offering price per ADS, respectively, would increase (decrease) the total consideration paid by new investors by million and increase (decrease) the percentage of total consideration paid by new investors by approximately %, assuming that the number of ADSs offered by us, as set forth on the cover page of this Prospectus, remains the same.
+Each \$1.00 increase (decrease) in the offering price per ADS, respectively, would increase (decrease) the total consideration paid by new investors by \$9,523,810 million and increase (decrease) the percentage of total consideration paid by new investors by approximately 0.08%, assuming that the number of ADSs offered by us, as set forth on the cover page of this Prospectus, remains the same.